 Syracuse University in New York

-2. University of Southern California in Los Angeles
+University of Southern California

-The Annenberg School also offers a Doctor of Philosophy (Ph.D.) with seven different concentrations, including global and transnational communication, health communication and social dynamics or new media and technology.
+The Annenberg School also offers a Ph.D. with seven different concentrations, including political economy of global communication, health communication and social dynamics, and new media and technology.
 Hands-on broadcast communication experiences for students at all levels can be found at Annenberg TV News and Annenberg Radio News.

-In 2014, the University of Illinois at Urbana-Champaign ranked 41st among national universities, according to U.S. News & World Report.
-The College of Media offers a Bachelor of Science (B.S.) in Journalism with an emphasis on broadcast journalism and an M.S. in Journalism, both of which have been approved by the ACEJMC.
+The University of Illinois at Urbana Champaign is home to the Institute of Communications Research.
+The College of Media offers a Bachelor of Science in Journalism with an emphasis on broadcast journalism and an M.S. in Journalism, both of which have been approved by the ACEJMC.
 In addition to in-class work, students can acquire practical skills by working in the school's public television or radio stations.
-Graduates from this college have gone on to win the acclaimed Peabody Award for broadcasting, as well as work for high-profile stations like ABC and MSNBC.
+The university tied for 44th among national universities in 2016, according to U.S. News & World Report.

 |Name of School||Distinction||Location|

-|Marquette University||J. William and Mary Diederich 4-year full scholarship for communications students||Milwaukee, WI|
+|Marquette University||Communications students may apply for the J. William and Mary Diederich 4-year full scholarship||Milwaukee, WI|

-|University of Colorado - Boulder||Digital Media Test Kitchen||Boulder, CO|
+|University of Colorado - Boulder||Home to the Digital Media Test Kitchen||Boulder, CO|

 |University of Georgia||Home to the Peabody Awards for electronic media||Athens, GA|

-|University of Miami||Communication Honors Program||Coral Gables, FL|
+|University of Miami||Has a Communication Honors Program||Coral Gables, FL|

-|University of Missouri||First journalism school in the world||Columbia, MO|
+|University of Missouri||Known for being the first journalism school in the world||Columbia, MO|

-|Winthrop University||Integrated Marketing Communication program||Rock Hill, SC|
+|Winthrop University||Has an Integrated Marketing Communication program||Rock Hill, SC|